Promotion/relegation advocates often point to these benefits:

 What is good soccer?

 For too many people in the U.S. good soccer is winning soccer.
-It can be the Bad News Bears against the Bad News Bears (at the beginning of the movie) and people think it’s good soccer because it was a close game and neither side is aware they are Bad News Bears level.
+It can be the Bad News Bears against the Bad News Bears (at the beginning of the movie) and people think it’s good soccer because it was a close game and neither side is aware they are Bad News Bears.

 The following questions will be met either with blank stares or justifications on why that’s not important.

-An open pyramid helps because it pops these insular bubbles.
+An open pyramid helps because it pops these bubbles.
 In an open pyramid, you know where your club’s first team at each age level sits within the national or regional pyramid and that feedback gets clubs, coaches and parents more attentive on things that drives toward success.

 Change the top